 There are plenty of other examples from the interview, but they have been analyzed extensively elsewhere.
 For me, the Armstrong only truly showed his vulnerability and his regret for his actions when describing the toll that they have taken on his mother and, especially, how he teared when describing his admission to his 13-year old son.
 That is the kind of remorse that he should have shown throughout the interview.

 Lance, forget the jokes, forget the smugness.
-And please forget the arguments that you should not be given a lifetime ban from competition!
+And forget the arguments about the unfairness of a lifetime ban from competition.
 There will be a time for you to make your case on that point, but that time is not now.

 I cannot begin to understand what must have been going through Armstrong’s mind in the minutes before the interview with Oprah began.
 The pressure must have been incredible.
 And I have no doubt that he received a significant amount of (legal) coaching in terms of what he could and couldn’t say.
-But if he hoped to win in the court of public opinion, he will be disappointed with the result.
+But if he hoped to win in the court of public opinion, he hasn’t.

 I love cycling.

 I have spent a lot time in the saddle and have put tens of thousands of kilometres into my legs over the years.
-I live just outside of Geneva, Switzerland — a cycler’s paradise with an almost limitless selection of flat, hilly and mountainous terrain in a stunningly beautiful setting.
+Living just outside Geneva, Switzerland, I have a cycler’s paradise with an almost limitless selection of flat, hilly and mountainous terrain in a stunningly beautiful setting.
 I ride a Trek 5900, one of the best racing bikes ever made.
 (And, yes, Trek was the bicycle of choice for the teams on which Armstrong rode.)

 I have followed the Tour de France and the other great bike races for years.
 My wife Julie and I got engaged in France in 1991 and spent three days in the French town of Alençon cheering on riders like Greg LeMond, Steve Bauer and Sean Kelly.
 When my daughters were younger, we would pack food, drink and chairs and go watch the Tour when it came close to our home.
 I have had the privilege of riding with my cycling buddies up and over most of the great Alpine climbs of the Tour, including the Col du Galibier, Col de la Madeleine, Col du Croix-de-Fer and the mythical Alpe d’Huez.
 I have books, videos and magazines about cycling at home.
 It’s a great sport.